SylvainCatillon/PurBeurre/README.md

 Use the requirement.txt to install the needed package:
 `pip install -r requirements.txt`\
 Please install MySQL: https://dev.mysql.com/downloads/mysql/#downloads \
 Then create a data base, and change the `config.py` file to set the user, the password and the name of the database.
-Choose a user who can access the data base.\
+Please use an empty database, and choose a user who can access the data base.\
 Finnaly, you can launch `main.py` to start the app

 You can change some variables in `config.py`: